CZ-NIC/c-dns/README.md

 ## Build

 Basic instructions for build.
-This is not deploy process, it's intended for testing.
+This is not deploy process, it's intended just for testing.

     mkdir build
     cd build